palash25/log-symbols/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/palash25/log-symbols.
+Bug reports and pull requests are welcome on GitHub at this [repo](https://github.com/palash25/log-symbols).

 ## License